 Shafick Adams Welcome Letter

 Our past conferences have provided a platform to discuss problems and solutions facing the water and related sectors.
 Now is the time to create mechanisms and an enabling environment to set us on a path of implementation and impact.
-Water is everyone’s business and everyone should be involved in ensuring we have water security.
-This is now more important than ever as we need to navigate issues of climate change, weather variability, demand growth, infrastructure needs and so forth.
-For this reason, our 2020 conference will be held under the theme ‘All hands on deck’ and our sub-themes which will read as a to-do list:
+Water is everyone’s business, and everyone should be involved in ensuring we have water security.
+This is now more important than ever as we need to navigate issues of pandemics, climate change, weather variability, demand growth, infrastructure needs and so forth.
+For this reason, this year’s conference will be held under the theme ‘All hands on deck’ and our sub-themes which will read as a to-do list:

 - Reduce water demand and increase supply

 - Manage the resource for a capable ecology

 - Manage and monitor effective water and sanitation services and infrastructure